 - Site of the Day – given to websites with maximum scores.

-- Developer Award – if a website receives the Site of the Day title, it is evaluated by a separate jury of developers.
+- Developer Award – if a website receives the site of the Day title, it is evaluated by a separate jury of developers.
 For the Developer Award, the developer jury score must be higher than 7.0.

 - Site of the Month – the jury re-examines the websites with the highest scores at the end of each month.
 As you may have already guessed, they choose the best website.
 User scores are also taken into account.

-- Site of the Year – this title is a dream of all the Site of the Month winners + Awwwards favorites.
+- Site of the Year – this title is a dream of all the site of the Month winners + Awwwards favorites.

 How do they give scores?
 After a website submits a request and receives confirmation, the website is forwarded to the jury.
 During the 5-day voting process, Awwwards users can vote for different websites.

-After this, the jury discards 2 results (the lowest and the highest) and calculates the average rate based on the remaining scores.
+After this, the jury discards two results (the lowest and the highest) and calculates the average rate based on the remaining scores.
 The user voting in Awwwards is designed to eliminate the possibility of fraud.

 Lusion – May 2020

+It is the best Awwwards web design winner.
 Edan Kwan launched the website in 2017.
 He claimed his goal was to bridge the gap between an abstract image concept and its practical implementation with the help of modern technologies.
 The Awwwards singled out the overall creativity and website design.
 The website has uncommon scrolling and interactive elements that respond to user actions.

 Dogstudio – April 2020

 Their offices are located in Belgium and Chicago, USA.
 On Awwwards, the website of Dogstudio received the maximum score for creativity.
 The jury was particularly pleased with the original scrolling and website navigation.
+Dogstudio has exciting award-winning website design.

 2018: Year in Review – March 2020